Bound to Life

 Ilisak guides Shazira on another spiral path to the center, and leaves her.

-Balshown and Ilisak call out together,”Yagrin and Shazira, two.”
+Balshown and Ilisak call out together, “Yagrin and Shazira, two.”

-But they cry out, “together,” and we take a half-step, until our backs touch.
+They cry out, “together,” and we take a half-step, until our backs touch.

-Then Shazira and I cry out, “together.”
+Shazira and I cry out, “together.”

 The guests then climb the stairs and stand around us.

-My ceremony is interrupted for a moment by unexpected guests and their song.
+The ceremony is interrupted for a moment by the song of unexpected guests, three Kishla circling high above us.

-And return their attention to the ceremony.
+Our friends try to ignore these strange guests, and return their attention to the ceremony.

 Balshown and Ilisak remove the blindfolds.